christocarr/photo-gallery/README.md

 ## Issues

-When changing routes the scroll remains in previous position.
-Seems like going back to home page(scroll disabled) from one of the gallerie pages the top of the page is cut off.
+~~When changing routes the scroll remains in previous position.
+Seems like going back to home page(scroll disabled) from one of the gallerie pages the top of the page is cut off.~~ Fixed

 Image srcSet can not be used.
 Returns an error.
+Problem with the react-photo-gallery package as I followed the docs.

 ## Table of Contents